 First up is your schedule.
 I don’t know about you, but I tend to swing from extreme to extreme: One week, I might simply fly by the seat of my pants, and the next, I try to stick to a very strict time schedule.
 Unfortunately, neither of these works very well for me; the former leads to nothing at all getting done, and the latter turns into me turning into a crazy mom, yelling at the kids to get back on schedule.
 Neither scenario is pretty.
 What works best for me is a general routine, but without time limits, except for when they’re really necessary, such as when we have to be somewhere at a certain time.
 Here are some tips that have worked for me; your mileage may vary.
 The trick is to find what works for you!

 - I have a wall calendar on the fridge that I’ve attached with magnets.
 Appointments and regularly occurring activities go on that calendar.
 So for January, I have down a dentist appointment, our weekly Friday get-together, Tae Kwon Do practice, weekly youth group, and picking my brother up at the airport when he flies in for a visit.
 If I call somewhere to make an appointment, I make sure to do so while looking at my calendar!
 If I’m at the dentist’s office and need to make the next appointment, I take the card home and call if there’s a conflict.
 I personally don’t like carrying a monthly calendar in my purse; it’s too much hassle to record everything twice.
-Again, you might do better with both, or with a purse calendar instead of a wall calendar.
+Again, you might do better with both or a purse calendar instead of a wall one.
 Do what works for you.

 - Each day, I make a daily to-do list.
 I do this in a composition book, dedicating a different page to each day.
 I try to write my daily list in approximately chronological order.
-So each weekday starts off with my daily walk (I meet a friend bright and early every morning), followed by carpool on the days that I drive the kids to school, followed by the things I need to get done around the house, errands, and so on.
-I have to meet my friend, drive carpool, and be home in order to let the kids in at certain times, but everything else is flexible.
+So, each weekday starts off with my daily walk (I meet a friend bright and early every morning), followed by carpooling on the days that I drive the kids to school, followed by the things I need to get done around the house, errands, and so on.
+I have to meet my friend, drive a carpool, and be home in order to let the kids in at certain times, but everything else is flexible.
 If something doesn’t get done and I can’t do it in the evening, then I write it on the next day’s list, immediately after my walk.